-I am the Manager of Connor & Connor PLLC, a law firm located in Henderson, Nevada.
-My firm has been retained by CLS Holdings USA, Inc., a Nevada corporation (the "Company"), in connection with its business operations in the State of Nevada.
-We have acted as counsel to CLS Holdings USA, Inc., a Nevada corporation (the "Company"), in connection with its Registration Statement on Form S-1, File No. 333-227089, as filed on August 28, 2018 (the "Registration Statement"), with the U.S. Securities and Exchange Commission (the "Commission").
-The Registration Statement relates to the registration by the Company for resale by the selling stockholders listed in the prospectus included as part of the Registration Statement (the "Selling Stockholders") of up to 67,637,143 shares of the Company's common stock, par value \$0.0001 per share ("Common Stock"), of which (i) 42,824,453 shares were issued to the Selling Stockholders in private placement transactions with the Company (the "Issued Shares"); (ii) 3,125,000 shares (the "Note Shares") are issuable upon the conversion of convertible notes held by Selling Stockholder ("Convertible Notes"); and (iii) 21,687,690 shares ("Warrant Shares") are issuable upon the exercise of common stock purchase warrants held by Selling Stockholders ("Warrants"), and collectively with the foregoing securities described in (i) through (iii), the ("Securities").
+I am a Manager of Connor & Connor PLLC, a law firm located in Henderson, Nevada.
+My firm has been retained by CLS Holdings USA, Inc., a Nevada corporation (the "Company"), in connection with its Registration Statement on Form S-1, File No. 333-227088, as filed on August 28, 2018 (the "Registration Statement"), with the U.S. Securities and Exchange Commission (the "Commission").
+The Registration Statement relates to the registration by the Company for resale by the selling stockholders listed in the prospectus included as part of the Registration Statement (the "Selling Stockholders") of up to 71,563,326 shares of the Company's common stock, par value \$0.0001 per share ("Common Stock"), of which (i) 33,463,821 shares (the "Unit Shares") are issuable to the Selling Stockholders upon the deemed exercise of special warrants held by the Selling Stockholders (the "Special Warrants"); (ii) 33,463,821 shares ("Warrant Shares") are issuable upon the exercise of common stock purchase warrants ("Warrants"), which Warrants are acquirable upon the deemed exercise of the Special Warrants; (iii) 2,317,842 shares ("Broker Shares") are issuable upon the exercise of special broker warrants held by a Selling Stockholder ("Broker Warrants"); and (iv) 2,317,842 shares ("Broker Warrant Shares") are issuable upon the exercise of the Broker Warrants (the foregoing securities described in (i) through (iv), collectively, the "Securities").

-We have examined originals or copies, certified or otherwise identified to our satisfaction of the following documents (together, the "Documents"): (i) the Registration Statement; (ii) the Company's Amended and Restated Articles of Incorporation; (iii) the Company's Amended and Restated Bylaws; (iv) the Warrants; (v) certain resolutions of the Board of Directors of the Company relating to the issuance and sale of the Securities; and (vi) a Certificate of an Officer executed by Jeffrey Binder, the Chairman and CEO of the Company.
+We have examined originals or copies, certified or otherwise identified to our satisfaction of the following documents (together, the "Documents"): (i) the Registration Statement; (ii) the Company's Amended and Restated Articles of Incorporation; (iii) the Company's Amended and Restated Bylaws; (iv) the Special Warrants; (v) the Broker Warrants; (vi) the Warrants; (vii) certain resolutions of the Board of Directors of the Company relating to the issuance and sale of the Securities; and (viii) a Certificate of an Officer executed by Jeffrey Binder, the Chairman and CEO of the Company.
 We have also examined such corporate documents and records of the Company and other instruments, certificates and documents as we have deemed necessary or appropriate as a basis for the opinions hereinafter expressed.